Valletta

 Did you know that one of the most common symbols at Valletta’s St John’s Co-Cathedral is the skeleton?

-Skeltons were used to symbolise death on the Knights of St John’s tombstone.
+Skeletons were used to symbolise death on the Knights of St John’s tombstone.

 Emma Galea

 The month of November is typically associated with death in many places across the world.
-Malta is no different and this can clearly be seen in the country’s landmarks and historical places of interest.
+Malta is no different, and this can clearly be seen in the country’s landmarks and historical places of interest.

 In fact, the symbol of the skeleton is one of the most common ones found at Valletta’s St John’s Co-Cathedral.